 Services: Groups of pods and their replicas provide the template for a service.
 A service defines a logical set of pods and a policy which controls how they are accessed.
 Services can be exposed to internal or external applications, and there are tools which can help one group of pods to discover and access another.

 Pods are associated with services through key/value pairs called labels and selectors.
 Through the use of grouped pods spread throughout a cluster, Kubernetes provides for high availability at both the infrastructure and application levels.
 It is possible for an administrator to declare the number of pods that should be running at any given time, and the cluster than manages the availability of the containers.

 Deployments: A controller that describes a specific application, and then manages the job of deploying that application to the cluster.
 Deployments can be used to create new pods/replicas or to remove existing deployments.

 Start Your Transformation with DVO Consulting!
 Implement Kubernetes to Consolidate Your Workloads

-Contact us to learn more about the open-source container and how DVO Consulting can help you with your business processes.
+Contact us to learn more about the open-source container and how DVO Consulting can help you with your business processes and how Kubernetes in an organization can help.
 Our team of engineers will discuss your unique needs and how we can help run your operations and consolidate workloads with Kubernetes.